 "I hope to inspire my children and my husband.”

-Lora is a proud graduate of Ashford, having earned her Bachelor of Arts in Organizational Management in 2012 at age 28.
+Lora is a proud graduate of Ashford, having earned her Bachelor of Arts in Organizational Management in 2012.

 When asked what motivated her, beyond her love of learning, Lora said it is all about her family.
-"I hope to inspire my children and my husband, as well as anyone else who is in the same boat as I am.
+"I hope to inspire my children and my husband.
 If I can do it, then anyone can!"